waldur/waldur-homeport/docs/terminology_policy.md

 **Import** / **Unlink**

-Should be used in front-end relatively meaning of importing / unlinking:
+Should be used when an action of importing or unlinking / deleting a record without undeploying is applied to:

 * VMs